MicrosoftDocs/power-automate-docs/articles/guidance/automation-coe/heat.md

 ---
-title: Holistic enterprise automation techniques (HEAT) | Microsoft Docs
+title: Holistic enterprise automation techniques (HEAT)
 description: HEAT is guidance to help you deploy the automation platform and manage the lifecycle of an automation project.
 Use these best practices and tools to achieve your automation goals.
 author: kathyos